emilybrooks/emilybrooks.github.io/tms.md

 			Itsuki Regal Sword (equip)
 			Tsubasa Stingray (equip)
-			If you have enough 3-star prestiege, you can craft kiria's Yggdrasil Rod. if not, don't worry you can craft it after the miniboss
+			If you have enough 3-star prestige, you can craft kiria's Yggdrasil Rod. if not, don't worry you can craft it after the miniboss

 Radiant: